levinlzq/levinlzq/README.md

 - 👋 Hi, I’m @levinlzq
-- 👀 I’m interested in Automotive / IoT, Security
+- 👀 I’m interested in Automotive / IoT, Security.
+Now I'm in Auto industry.
 - 🌱 I’m currently learning Rust
 - 💞️ I’m looking to collaborate on RTOS development
 - 📫 You can reach me by levin.li@outlook.com